mdulon/ADA_GaG_Datastory/index.md

 #### Speakers with multiple occupations including politics

 The distribution of occupancies for speakers with multiple occupations including politics is shown below.
-This category represents PERCENTAGE% of sport quotes speakers with a party.
+This category represents 33% of sport quotes speakers with a party.

 ![politicians_occupation_distribution_politics](image/occupation/politicians_occupation_distribution_politics.png)